bludit/blog/bludit-v2-beta2/index.md

 **YOU CAN UPDATE ANY BLUDIT v2.X (v2.0Alpha1, v2.0Alpha2, V2.0Beta1) WITH THIS BETA.**

-**THIS VERSION IS A BETA VERSION AND INCLUDES BUGS!
-IF YOU FIND SOME BUG, PLEASE REPORT IT AND I GOING TO KILL THEM.**
+THIS VERSION IS A BETA VERSION AND INCLUDES BUGS!
+IF YOU FIND SOME BUG, PLEASE REPORT IT.

 ## Help us with Translations
 The new English dictionary is released, you can translate it to your language.
 I take the dictionaries from Bludit v1.6 and recompiles for Bludit v2 but there are missing words.